 While she is not reading a book on NP Completeness, she enjoys listening to music, attending live concerts of classical music and jazz, and reading non-academic books.
 She also loves to go to the latest movies, go skiing, play badminton, and travel to Europe.
 Her life is much beyond papers — a strategic decision in the right direction.

-Weihong graduated from the iQua research group with a Ph.D. degree in October 2005.
+Dr. Weihong Wang graduated from the iQua research group with a Ph.D. degree in October 2005.
 During her tenure, she has studied the problem of resource allocation in peer-to-peer networks using games, microeconomics, markets, and machine learning.
 After her graduation, she has worked as a Research Scientist at HP Labs China for five years, and then returned to Canada and has worked as a Visiting Researcher at the University of Waterloo.
-Based on her LinkedIn profile, she has moved to California to work as a Principal Software Engineer since 2015.
+Based on her LinkedIn profile, she has moved to California to work as a Software Engineer at Google Inc. since 2019.
 During her tenure at the University of Toronto, she has published several research papers, and was quite proud of her work published in IEEE INFOCOM 2005, IEEE IWQoS 2003, as well as the IEEE Journal on Selected Areas in Communications.

-Zongpeng was a graduate from the iQua group with a Ph.D. degree in August 2005, and was the first Ph.D. graduate from the group.
-He is currently a Full Professor with tenure at the Department of Computer Science, University of Calgary.
+Prof. Zongpeng Li was a graduate from the iQua group with a Ph.D. degree in August 2005, and was the first Ph.D. graduate from the group.
+He is currently a Full Professor with tenure and Vice Dean at the School of Computer Science, Wuhan University, Wuhan, China.
+Prof. Li has held academic positions at the University of Calgary from 2005 to 2017, and was promoted to a Full Professor (with tenure) at the University of Calgary in 2016.
 Zongpeng has been interested in the general area of computer networks, with an algorithmic accent.
 In particular, he is interested in Internet algorithms, wireless ad hoc networks, multicast, network coding, game theory, queueing theory, as well network optimization based on mathematical programming, graph theory, combinatorics, and approximation algorithms.

-Before he joined the group, Zongpeng received his B.E. degree in Computer Science and Technology from Tsinghua University, Beijing, China in 1999, and his M.S. degree in Computer Science from University of Toronto in 2001.
+Before he joined the group, Prof. Li received his B.E. degree in Computer Science and Technology from Tsinghua University, Beijing, China in 1999, and his M.S. degree in Computer Science from University of Toronto in 2001.

-While not proving theorems, Zongpeng has been a hobbyist of Go (the board game).
+While not proving theorems, Prof. Li has been a hobbyist of Go (the board game).

-Yuefei is currently a first-year M.A.Sc. student in the group.
+Yuefei Zhu joined the iQua group as a new M.A.Sc. student in September 2010.
 He received his B. Engr. degree from the Department of Electronic Engineering, Shanghai Jiao Tong University in July 2010, and then joined the iQua group in September 2010.

 In his undergraduate years, Yuefei achieved excellent academic performance both in courses and projects, and ranked top 5% in the department.
 He joined the Institute of Wireless Communication Technology of Shanghai Jiao Tong University in 2009, and worked on a research project to apply compressive sensing into wireless communications.
 Currently, his research focuses on auction design in networks, especially for efficient and practical resource allocation problems.